 As you write Android code you will find that there are common constructs that are used frequently.
-For example, a common requirement is to implement a for loop.
+For example, a common requirement is to display a popup message to the user using the Android Toast class.
 Live templates are a collection of common code constructs that can be entered into the editor by typing the initial characters followed by a special key (set to the Tab key by default) to insert template code.
-To experience this in action, type fori in the code editor followed by the Tab key and Android Studio will insert the following code at the cursor position ready for editing:
+To experience this in action, type toast in the code editor followed by the Tab key and Android Studio will insert the following code at the cursor position ready for editing: